The Barry Gibb Talk Show: December 21, 2013

 Fallon hosted while Timberlake was the musical guest for the episode.
 Guests included Megyn Kelly (Cecily Strong), Paul Ryan (Taran Killam), and Madonna (as herself).
 At the end of the sketch the real Barry Gibb made an appearance, singing and dancing with Fallon and Timberlake, comically pointing to Fallon's chest hair at "Talkin’ about chest hair.
 Talkin’ about crazy cool medallions!"

+January 27, 2024

+Timberlake was the musical guest for the episode hosted by Dakota Johnson.
+Fallon returned to cameo as Barry Gibb.
+Guests included liberal lawyer Elie Mystal (Kenan Thompson), politician Andrew Yang (Bowen Yang), and online political commentator "JoJoFromJerz" / Joanne Carducci (Dakota Johnson).